Last updated: May 25, 2026

 - The math: An 8-horse field has 56 possible exacta outcomes, 336 trifecta outcomes, and 1,680 superfecta outcomes — this is why the payouts are large

-- Best race for exotics: 10+ horse fields, no odds-on favorite, competitive pace — small fields with heavy favorites don’t pay enough to justify the cost
+- Best conditions for exotics: 10+ horse fields, no odds-on favorite, competitive pace scenario

-- Key strategy rule: Never single a heavy favorite in a trifecta without strong pace, figure, and condition alignment — one pace collapse kills the ticket
+- Key rule: Never single a heavy favorite in a trifecta without strong pace, figure, and condition alignment

 Table of Contents